pankajarm/unsplash_multimodality_search/README.md

 See the demo for youself to see the difference between traditional search results and multi modality search results.

-I compare the results from this demo with search results from https://unsplash.com and with Google Image Search.
+I compare the results from this demo with search results from https://unsplash.com and with Google Image Search (also uses multi modality search solution).

 TIP: Instead of trying just simple generic keywords, try full sentences like "*Woman Smelling Gardenia Flower*" or "*A person about to jump from mountain top*"